 - Consider whether you’d like to top up your ISAs or pensions.
 You don’t have to maximise the allowance for it to make a difference: the more you have invested, the more you can benefit from compounding on any potential growth and not having to pay tax on any returns.
 If you can afford it, you should aim to always be saving or investing towards your goals – a little top up now could make a sizeable difference over time.

 - Consider ‘drip feeding’ future contributions.
-If you have money to invest, but aren’t ready to put it into the markets all at once, our 100% cash pot feature works by connecting up two Nutmeg pots with a monthly transfer.
-So, you’ll need two pots – one will be a cash pot, and the other will be an investment pot.
-It’s all about contributing smaller amounts on a regular basis, which buys you into the markets during the various ups-and-downs, meaning you’re less exposed to short-term market movements.
+If you have money to invest, but aren’t ready to put it into the markets all at once, the Nutmeg 100% cash pot feature works – in ISAs and GIAs – by connecting up two Nutmeg pots with a monthly transfer.
+You’ll need two pots – one will be a cash pot, and the other will be an investment pot.
+Money added to the cash pot with Nutmeg is not initially invested, but is instead transferred to the investment pot over time.
+With ISAs this ensures the cash has the tax protections when it is ultimately invested.
+"Drip feeding" is all about contributing smaller amounts on a regular basis, which buys you into the markets during the various ups-and-downs.
+This means you’re less exposed to short-term market movements.
+As the Nutmeg pension does not currently have a cash pot feature, you could act on the investment theory in the same way by setting up a monthly direct debit.

 - Ask for help if you need it.
 The tax year end can be a busy time, and tax can be complicated.
 Our mission at Nutmeg is to make investing as easy, accessible, and transparent as possible.
-If you need a helping hand, or would like to speak to someone, our friendly team of experts are here.
+If you need a helping hand on which investment products could help you to invest tax-efficiently, or would like to speak to someone, our friendly team of experts are here.
 However, please note that Nutmeg cannot give tax advice, and so you may wish to speak with a specialist about tax allowances.

 I’m still not sure about tax year end